webbhuset/test-elm-performance/README.md

 Here you can se that the view function of the program is the largest part of rendering.

-Even though the html-inline approach has the same html elements, it takes more time on both *view* and *diff* since it also has to handle all the style attributes.
+Even though the html-inline approach has the same html elements as html-css, it takes more time on both *view* and *diff* since it also has to handle all the style attributes.

 Stylish Elephants does a lot more work for you than just generating a Virtual Dom tree, so this comparisation is quite unfair.
 But on the other hand, this is a performance test.